Northern Catalonia: Politics

-The region is divided among those who support the statu quo with France and those who support the separation from the region of Occitania with a Corsican-style devolution of administrative autonomy, as well as to promote bonds with Catalonia.
+The region is divided among those who support the status quo with France and those who support the separation from the region of Occitania with a Corsican-style devolution of administrative autonomy, as well as to promote bonds with Catalonia.
 There are various organizations and political parties, such as Catalan Unity that promotes the reunification with Catalonia.
 The party has had some success since 1993, winning seats in municipal elections.
 It is now the most popular pro-Catalan independence party in the region.

 Northern Catalans are generally proud of their Catalan heritage and have developed a "Northern Catalan" identity.
 However, unlike their Southern neighbors in Spanish Catalonia, the Catalan identity is not a nationalist movement in French Catalonia.
 According to a 2020 study, French Catalans experienced mass education in the second half of the 19th century, leading them to adopt French patriotism.
 Catalans in Spain were mass educated in the early 20th century locally by Catalans and not by a strong Spanish state, which led to the consolidation of a salient Catalan national identity.

 In 2016, Northern Catalonia was merged with other areas of Occitania to form a new French region.
 This has led to fears that the Occitan language and culture will be given precedence over the Catalan language and culture.

-In December 2017, Express.co.uk reported that 2000 people took part in a protest in Perpignan, in order to get the French government to hold a referendum on Northern Catalonia reuniting with Southern Catalonia.
+In December 2017, Express.co.uk reported that 2,000 people took part in a protest in Perpignan, in order to get the French government to hold a referendum on Northern Catalonia reuniting with Southern Catalonia.
 Northern Catalans helped print ballot slips for the 2017 Catalan independence referendum.